harpin-ai/toolkit-examples/docker/README.md

 1. **Download the Docker Compose File**

-   Download the [Docker Compose file](compose.yml) (right-click the link and choose "Save Link As") to a directory where Harpin AI configuration will be stored, and where input files are available (if stored locally).
+   Download the [Docker Compose file](compose.yml?raw=true) (right-click the link and choose "Save Link As..." or "Download Linked File As...") to a directory where Harpin AI configuration will be stored, and where input files are available (if stored locally).

    ```bash
    mkdir harpin-ai-toolkit